 - How does Hartsfield-Jackson's status as the world's busiest passenger airport affect chauffeur economics?

 - ATL has held the world-busiest-passenger-airport ranking on annual throughput in most years since 1998, with passenger volumes routinely exceeding 100 million per year.
 The implication for corporate chauffeur economics is two-sided.
 On the upside, ATL's hub-and-spoke geometry — Delta's primary global hub plus a meaningful Southwest, American, and international foreign-flag presence — generates a continuous weekday cadence of executive transfers that resident-fleet operators can dispatch against without the supply-time variability seen in secondary-hub markets.
 On the downside, the airport's sheer volume creates structurally longer curbside, security, and ground-loop times than peer metros, which compresses billed-hour utilization on rapid-turn transfers and reinforces the operator preference for FBO-side dispatch on principal-tier work.
-The Delta Sky Club Atlanta arrivals corridor and the Maynard H. Jackson Jr. International Terminal each carry distinct dispatch geometry that resident operators run materially faster than affiliate or app-network alternatives.
+The Delta Sky Club Atlanta arrivals corridor and the Maynard H. Jackson Jr. International Terminal each carry distinct dispatch geometry that resident operators run materially faster than app-network alternatives.

 - Which operator should a Fortune 500 corporate account with Atlanta HQ exposure use?